voegelas/guacamole-auth-pam/README.md

 @include common-account
 ```

-If PAM uses pam_unix(8) with shadow passwords, add the Tomcat user to the
+Add the Tomcat user to the "shadow" group if you would like to authenticate
-"shadow" group.
-Example:
+Guacamole users with pam_unix(8):

 ```
 usermod -a -G shadow tomcat8